Anum-2017/Q4_Learning/Pydantic/readme.md

     For further information visit https://errors.pydantic.dev/2.11/v/int_parsing
 ```

-**🧠 Key Takeaways:**
+**Key Takeaways:**

-✅ You define models by inheriting from BaseModel.
+- You define models by inheriting from BaseModel.

-🔍 Fields are automatically validated based on their type annotations.
+- Fields are automatically validated based on their type annotations.

-🚫 Invalid data raises ValidationError with detailed messages.
+- Invalid data raises ValidationError with detailed messages.

-📤 Use .model_dump() to convert the model to a dictionary for serialization.
+- Use .model_dump() to convert the model to a dictionary for serialization.

 ---